Bougainville campaign: Conclusion

-Three Victoria Crosses were awarded during the campaign, one to a Fijian and two to Australians.
-Corporal Sefanaia Sukanaivalu of Fiji received the award posthumously for his bravery at Mawaraka on 23 June 1944; he was the first, and is currently only Fijian to have received the award.
+Three Victoria Crosses were awarded during the campaign.
+Corporal Sefanaia Sukanaivalu of Fiji received the award posthumously for his bravery at Mawaraka on 23 June 1944; he is the only Fijian to have received the award to date.
 Corporal Reg Rattey received the award for his actions during the fighting around Slater's Knoll on 22 March 1945, while Private Frank Partridge earned his in one of the final actions of the campaign on 24 July 1945 during fighting along the Ratsua front.
-Partridge was the only member of the Militia to receive the VC which was the last of the war awarded to an Australian.
+Partridge was the only member of the militia to receive the Victoria Cross, which was also the last of the war awarded to an Australian.

 Namesake

 The U.S. Navy escort carrier USS Bougainville (CVE-100), in commission from 1944 to 1946, was named for the Bougainville campaign.